Temple of Amada: Church

-The temple was converted into a church presumabely in the 6th century.
+The temple was converted into a church presumably in the 6th century.
 The Christians plastered the hieroglyphs with Christian paintings that survived until the 19th century.
 Frederic Louis Norden described them as early 1738 as depicting "the Trinity, the apostles, and divers (sic.) other saints".
 Franz Christian Gau painted what remained of them in 1822.
 Already a few years later, in 1830, Jean-Jacques Rifaud and Johann Matthias Neurohr proposed to tear the Christian paintings down to access the ancient Egyptian art beneath.
 They were destroyed soon after.

 Relocation

 Between 1964 and 1975, the temple was moved from its original location to a new site "some 65 m higher and 2.5 km away from its original site".
 Chopping it into blocks, as was being done with the other temples, was not an option; the paintings would not have survived.
 Seeing that all seemed resigned to see the temple flooded by the silty waters of Lake Nasser, Christiane Desroches Noblecourt announced that France would save it.
 She asked two architects to propose a method for moving the temple in one piece.
 Their idea was to put the temple on rails and transport it hydraulically to a site a few kilometers away that was more than 60 meters higher.

 The rock-cut Temple of Derr was also moved to the new site of Amada.